 What to expect?

-We aim to provide a peaceful and relaxing retreat for a small number of participants (15).
-You will be staying in a room of your own with a single bed using shared bathroom facilities with three others.
-Delicious healthy vegetarian meals will be served with vegan/gluten-free/dairy-free options.
+We aim to provide a peaceful and relaxing retreat for a small number of participants.
+You will be staying in a room of your own with your own bathroom.
+Delicious healthy meals will be served with vegan/gluten-free/dairy-free options.

-The use of mobile phones and other Internet-connected devices will be strongly discouraged.
+The use of mobile phones and other Internet-connected devices will be strongly discouraged but allowed for emergencies.

 After participating in this retreat, you will be more able to:

-- Practice mindfulness and self-compassion in daily life
+• Integrate the formal and informal practices of mindfulness and self-compassion in their own daily life

-- Motivate yourself and others with encouragement rather than harsh self-criticism
+• Motivate self and others with encouragement rather than harsh self-criticism

-- Manage stress, anxiety, anger, guilt and shame with greater ease
+• Manage stress, anxiety, anger, guilt and shame with more ease

-- Manage burnout, caregiver fatigue and vicarious trauma
+• Manage burnout, caregiver fatigue and vicarious trauma with more resilience

-- Become more aware and able to attend skilfully to your needs and the needs of others
+• Become more aware and able to attend skilfully to the needs of self and others

-- Promote positive emotions in yourself and others
+• Promote positive emotions in self and others

 Continued Professional Development (CPD)

 A Continuing Professional Development (CPD) certificate providing the number of hours attended will be given to everyone to provide evidence of professional development training (i.e. psychologists, social workers, counsellors, teachers, medical practitioners, nurses, occupational therapists, physiotherapists, yoga teachers etc.).
-The 5-day retreat will provide 30 CPD hours.
+The Self-Compassion in Nature Retreat will provide 32 CPD hours.
+This Retreat also satisfies one of the requirements for the Mindful Self-Compassion teacher training to attend a five-day silent retreat.

 Prerequisites